Ahn1/Clinq/README.md

 * Optimized run with multiple media servers
 * modularization allows multiple ways to use
 * Work perfectly with mountet folders eg. via sftp
+* Support node based imcluding of other Clinq instances
+* Web interface for browsing media

 Installation
 ============